intuitibits/ease/README.md

 # External Adapter Support Environment

-The External Adapter Support Environment (EASE) allows [WiFi Explorer Pro](https://www.adriangranados.com/apps/wifi-explorer) to use certain external USB adapters for Wi-Fi scanning in macOS.
+The External Adapter Support Environment (EASE) allows [WiFi Explorer Pro 3](https://www.intuitibits.com/products/wifi-explorer-pro) and [Airtool 2](https://www.intuitibits.com/products/airtool) to use external USB adapters for Wi-Fi scanning and packet capturing in macOS.
 Adapters must be Linux-compatible and support monitor mode.

-EASE is basically a lightweight Debian VM that's been customized to leverage the [remote sensor](https://github.com/adriangranados/wifiexplorer-sensor) functionality to automatically configure an external Wi-Fi adapter as a pseudo-local sensor.
-These pseudo-local sensors are listed in WiFi Explorer Pro separately from remote sensors, but they work in the same manner.
+EASE is a custom, lightweight Debian VM that leverages the WiFi Explorer Pro 3's [remote sensor](https://github.com/intuitibits/wifiexplorer-sensor) functionality to automatically configure an external Wi-Fi adapter as a pseudo-local sensor.
+These pseudo-local sensors are listed in WiFi Explorer Pro 3 separately from remote sensors, but they work in the same manner.
+Airtool 2 can also use the external adapters for Wi-Fi packet capturing, including packet captures on different channels simulatenously using multiple external adapters.

-EASE supports multiple adapters and the installation is fairly straightforward using Vagrant.
+Installing EASE is fairly straightforward using Vagrant.
 Once installed, you only need to _attach_ the adapter to the EASE VM and it will automatically show up in WiFi Explorer Pro where you can choose it for scanning.
+Also, if at least one adapter is connected to the EASE VM, Airtool 2 will automatically show EASE as an available local sensor that can be used for packet capturing.

-## Supported External Adapters
+## Supported external adapters

-EASE can work with Linux-compatible external USB adapters that support monitor mode, however, only a few adapters have been tested:
+EASE can work with Linux-compatible external USB adapters that support monitor mode, for example:

 * [ASUS USB-N53](https://www.amazon.com/Asus-Wireless-N-Graphical-Interface-USB-N53/dp/B005SAKW9G/ref=sr_1_1?ie=UTF8&qid=1515551234&sr=8-1&keywords=asus+usb+n53)
 * [ALFA AWUS051NH 802.11a/b/g/n](https://www.amazon.com/Alfa-AWUS051NH-Wireless-Network-9dBi/dp/B003YH1X48/ref=sr_1_1?ie=UTF8&qid=1515526895&sr=8-1&keywords=AWUS051NH)